nagamohanm/star-wars-planet-search/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `bower_components` - contains the Angular framework files

+### Run the Application

+Once the application is open in an IDE like WebStorm, Right-Click on `index.html` and either select `Run index.html` or `Open in` and choose one of the installed browser.

 ## Links